jimbobding/seasons/TESTING.md

 - Place every single item in the cart and browse other pages of the site.
 - Try and 100000 of the same item in the cart.
 - Try and place -1 items in the cart.
+- Using the increment and decrement buttons to adjust the number of items in the cart.

 #### Results
 - Without being logged a user can place an item into their cart and then navigate to all other pages of the site with the item still their cart.